 The cancel culture, of course, applies to language, where, as elsewhere, it practices enlightenment by elimination.

-Suddenly there’s a multitude of carefully-indoctrinated young people, the product of universities where at least 90% of the faculty describe themselves as liberal (think gender studies, affirmative action, diversity, inclusion, safe spaces, trigger words, micro-aggressions, alternate sets of pronouns, contempt for Western culture, narratives of white guilt and oppression, and never-ending, constantly-escalating grievances).
+Suddenly there’s a multitude of carefully-indoctrinated young people, the product of universities where at least 90% of the faculty describe themselves as liberal (think gender studies, affirmative action, diversity, inclusion, safe spaces, trigger words, micro-aggressions, alternate sets of pronouns, contempt for Western culture, narratives of white privilege, guilt and oppression, and never-ending, constantly-escalating grievances).

 And these people, along with many others of the same persuasion, have upended the principles of inferring meaning.
 Before the propagandist gets hold of it, meaning is the product of mutually-cooperative intention and perception.